reid/node-jslint/README.md

 `--color` Write output in color.

+`--edition` Specify the edition of JSLint to use.
+Defaults to the latest, `'2014-07-08'`.

 `--terse` Report 1 error per line with parseable source file/line.

 `--json` Output in JSON format.